GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 use, and a sample script that it runs.

 ## How to run the sample
-The process for configuring and running this sample is as follows:
+The overview for configuring and running this sample is as follows:

 1. Create a project and other cloud resources.
 2. Clone or download the sample code.